Drafting a Will

 - Ensure that your dependents are taken care of after your death.

 A Will is a legal document explaining what should happen to your assets when you die.
-Assets could be your car, house or any savings or investment account.
-It’s important to have a Will as it allows you to accurately communicate your wishes.
+A Will also declares who will be beneficiary/ies of your assets.
+Assets could be your car, house or any savings or investment accounts.
+It’s important to have a Will as it allows you to accurately communicate your last wishes.

 The aim is to have an executable Will.
 Having a Will is an essential part of your financial plan to ensure that the terms of the Will are carried out according to your wishes.